millaferbere/HPQC/performance_and_parallelism/README.md

 ---
 ## Results
-With the Repeat Adder with an input of 1e6 the C time was 0.009 s and the python time was 0.072 s.
+For the Repeat Adder with an input of 1e6 the C time was 0.009 s and the python time was 0.072 s.
 For File Write with an input of 1e4 the C time of 0.0015 s and a python time of 0.0026 s.
 And for the File Read the C time was 0.0017 s and the python time is 0.0006 s.

 ---